pswhdev/pepe-beach-haven/TESTING.md

 As a traveler planning a trip to Rio de Janeiro:
 I want to easily find and book accommodation so I can have a comfortable place to stay during my visit.
 - Result:
-When I open the website, I can see that it is a page advertising a vacation rental.
+When I open the website, I see that it is a page advertising a vacation rental.
 I can easily find the link that redirects me to the Airbnb page where the apartment is listed for booking.

 - Expectation:
 I want to view high-quality photos of the apartment, so I can decide if it is a place I would like to stay.